HMS Black Joke (1827): Black Joke – slaver catcher

 In a famous action on 25 or 26 April 1831, Black Joke was again under Ramsey's command when she captured the Marinerito.
 Black Joke captured the much larger and more heavily armed Spanish slaver off the island of Bioko.
 At one point, 15-year-old Midshipman Hinde had to bring Black Joke back alongside Marinerito to rescue the boarding party, including Ramsey, which had become stranded on the Spanish slaver's deck.
 His rescue effort cost Hinde a bite from an angry parrot.
 Marinerito had 15 of her crew killed; Black Joke lost one man killed and four wounded, one of whom was Ramsey.
 Of the 496 slaves on Marinerito, 26 were found to have died and 107 were in so weakened a state that they were landed on Bioko, where more than half subsequently died.
 The remainder were taken to freedom in Sierra Leone.

 In September, in company with Fair Rosamond, Black Joke chased two Spanish slavers into the Bonny River.
-Lieutenant Ramsey, reported that "during the chase they were seen to throw their slaves overboard, by twos shackled together by the ankles, and left in this manner to sink or swim."
-Fair Rosamond captured the Spanish vessels, Regulo and Rapido, on 10 September and took them to Sierra Leone, where the Admiralty Court condemned them.
+Lieutenant Ramsey reported that "during the chase, they were seen to throw their slaves overboard, by twos shackled together by the ankles, and left in this manner to sink or swim."
+Fair Rosamond captured two Spanish vessels, Regulo and Rapido, on 10 September and took them to Sierra Leone, where the Admiralty Court condemned them.
 Black Joke freed 39 slaves, for which a half bounty was paid to the captain and crew.
 A further bounty was paid for the 29 slaves who died between the capture and the condemnation of the Regulo.

-Ramsey received promotion to the rank of commander for the capture of Marinerito and handed over command to Lieutenant H V Huntley.
+Ramsey received promotion to the rank of commander for the capture of Marinerito and handed over command to Lieutenant H. V. Huntley.
 On 15 February 1832, Black Joke captured Spanish schooner Frasquita, alias Centilla, which was armed with two guns and had a crew of 31 men.
 Frasquitta yielded bounty money for the 290 slaves on board her.

-In all, between November 1830 and March 1832, Black Joke and Fair Rosamond accounted for 11 out of the squadron's take of 13 slavers.
+In all, between November 1830 and March 1832, Black Joke and Fair Rosamond accounted for 11 of the squadron's take of 13 slavers.

 Fate

 A survey held on the Black Joke in 1832 stated that her timbers were rotten, and that "she is not, in our opinion, a vessel calculated fit for H.M.
 Service."
-There were discussions about further use of Black Joke, including use as a government vessel for Sierra Leone.
+Discussions about further use of Black Joke included her use as a government vessel for Sierra Leone.
 She was due to be transferred to the governor when the rear admiral changed his mind and ordered that Black Joke be destroyed.
 She was burnt on 3 May 1832 and her stores sold.
 The surveyors attached examples of her timber; all that now remains of the famous slave-chaser is an envelope filled with brown dust in The National Archives.
-In 1958 "a small quantity of the 'testings' of the timber of Black Joke were sent to Lagos for exhibition in the museum there".
+In 1958, "a small quantity of the 'testings' of the timber of Black Joke were sent to Lagos for exhibition in the museum there".